peikai/APT-point-cloud/README.md

 # APT-point-cloud
 Help to label coordinations with atomic types and colors in POS file, then generate a point-cloud graph with a HTML file.

-BTW, you can choose which kind of ions to be displayed by in your browser.
+BTW, you can choose which kind of ions to be displayed in your browser.

 ## apt2csv